Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 ### 7. Upheaval

-Ismail'ism:
+**Ismail'ism:**
 The Seveners became known as the Ismailis who were much more politically active than Twelvers and spread missionaries throughout major cities in the Muslim world to garner support.
 They were popular among lower classes and non-Arabs who resented an Arab rule and traditional bedouins who always hated central authority.

-903: Unexpectedly captured Damascus undefeated domestic army Back out just two years later
+903: Unexpectedly captured Damascus's undefeated domestic army then forced back out into Arabian desert just two years later
 906: Massacred 20,000 people travelling to Mecca for the pilgrimage
 928: Attacked Mecca massacred his population and stole the black stone from the Ka'bah moving it to Bahrain where it remained till 952

 But they never became a real threat until another Ismaili movement rose on the backs of Berbers to become regional power.

 Fatimids:
-The missionaries built up support from amongst North Africa where they declared the reappearance of a leader who claimed to be a descendent of Ali and Fatima leading to the name Fatimids.
+The missionaries built up support from North Africa where they declared the reappearance of a leader who claimed to be a descendent of Ali and Fatima leading to the name Fatimids.
 They quickly gained control of western North Africa.

-969: Conquered Egypt, founded the city of Cairo alongisde the banks of the Nile
+969: Conquered Egypt, founded the city of Cairo along the banks of the Nile
 970: Al-Azhar university was established to spread Ismaili thought and belief

-TODO Mad King Al-Hakim
+**TODO Mad King Al-Hakim**

 Finally defeated by Salahuddin Al-Ayyubi during the crusades.

-**Crusades:**
-200 years Conflict starting in 1095 centred around the city of Jerusalem.
+**Crusades:** The 200-year conflict started in 1095 and centred around the city of Jerusalem.

 Background
 1037: Seljuk Empire established from turkish nomadic warriors that accepted Islam and moved from Central Asia.
 Began expanding territory and continuing to threaten the Byzantines.
 1095: Byzantine emperor writes letter to Pope Urban II in Rome requesting aid from fellow Christian kingdom.
-Pope decided to mobilise army instead to take back Jerusalem that was holy for Christians and had been under Muslim rule since Umar.
+Pope decided to mobilise the army instead to take back Jerusalem that was holy for Christians and had been under Muslim rule since Umar.
 30,000 strong army marched towards Jerusalem.

-1097: Siege of Antioch, the population put to sword
+1097: Siege of Antioch, the population put to the sword
 > Turkish emirs at that point had become involved in petty rivalry no one came to the aid of Antioch when they requested help.
 Other Muslim leaders knowing the army's ultimate goal was Jerusalem gave them food, arms and passage to save themselves.

 1099: Army reached the walls Jerusalem, 1 week siege leading to Crusaders entering the city on 15 July 1099 and civilians being put to death.